- Email: Christopher.Heroux@lewisbrisbois.com

 - Fax: 303.861.7767

-Chris Heroux is a partner in the Denver and Houston offices of Lewis Brisbois, and is a member of the Energy & Environment, Corporate, and Real Estate Practices.
-Mr. Heroux has a wide-ranging business and real estate practice with an industry focus in oil and gas and energy.
+Chris Heroux is a partner in the Denver and Houston offices of Lewis Brisbois, and is Vice Chair of the National Corporate Practice Group.
+Mr. Heroux has a wide-ranging business and real estate practice across several industries.

 Mr. Heroux has worked earlier in his career at regional and national law firms in Denver, Tulsa, and Houston.
 He began his career as a trial attorney, and has extensive experience in handling oil and gas, business, real estate, and financial disputes.